Archive for: Art. 169(2) IPL

 2. The public administration authority shall neither demand nor make its decision in the matter of the assumption, conduct, or termination of economic activity by an interested party conditional upon satisfaction by this party of additional conditions, including without limitation on the submission of documents or disclosure of information other than that set out in provisions of law.

-The SAC dismissed the cassation complaint because it has found that GEMI company did not file its request for invalidation PLANTAGINIS R-105263 trade mark rights in order to obtain the right of protection for the disputed mark for its own.
+The SAC dismissed the cassation complaint because it has found that GEMI company did not file its request for invalidation of the right of protection for the trade mark PLANTAGINIS R-105263 in order to obtain the right of protection for the disputed mark for its own.
 It also did not demonstrate the existence of any obstacles to conduct its business during the sale of goods marked with the disputed trade mark.

 Trade mark law, case VI SA/Wa 1042/08